Brain implant helps woman with ALS communicate

 Over the next eight years, her life would change significantly as the nerves controlling her bodily movements degenerated.
 She would lose the ability to move her legs, arms, fingers and eventually even her face, leaving her locked inside her body, barely able to communicate with those around her.
 Breathing would require a mechanical ventilator.

+But in 2015, she received a brain implant that would change her life, bringing back the ability to communicate wherever she was in the world.

+"The implant gives me freedom, independence and safety," de Bruijne wrote in an email composed on a tablet linked to her implant.
+"It enables me to enjoy my garden and going outdoors in nature."

-Until recently, her main mode of communication had been through blinking and occasionally using an eye-tracking device to signal what she was thinking or wanted to say.
+Until recently, de Bruijne's main mode of communication had been through blinking or the use of an eye-tracking device to signal what she was thinking or wanted to say, but eye trackers are limited by a need for adequate lighting to enable eye movements to register.

-But a new form of brain implant is helping her regain control of her communication -- and her life -- by giving her the ability to compose entire sentences directly from her brain.
+"This implant allows me to communicate outdoors when my eyetracker doesn't work (the eyetracker almost never works outdoors due to ambient lighting)," she said.

+The technology, known as a brain-computer interface, was implanted in Dutch-born de Bruijne, now 59, in October 2015 and has given her accurate and independent control of a computer typing program to put messages together, based solely on her brain activity.

-In a new case study, published in the New England Journal of Medicine on Saturday, researchers from University Medical Center Utrecht in the Netherlands highlight the success of their fully implanted brain-computer interface.
-The interface acts as an effective line of communication between locked-in patients and the outside world.
+Her success to date was highlighted in a new case study, published in the New England Journal of Medicine on Saturday, by researchers from University Medical Center Utrecht in the Netherlands.
+The team developed the technology to act as an effective line of communication between locked-in patients and the outside world.

-"This works everywhere, and so she feels much more confident to go outside," said Nick Ramsay, professor of neuroscience at the Brain Center Rudolf Magnus, part of University Medical School Utrecht.
-Ramsay led the research.
+"This is a world first," said Nick Ramsey, professor of neuroscience at the Brain Center Rudolf Magnus, part of University Medical School Utrecht.

-The device was implanted in Dutch-born de Bruijne, now 59, in October 2015 and has given her accurate and independent control of a computer typing program to put messages together, based solely on her brain activity.

-"This is a world first," Ramsay said.
 "It's a fully implantable system that works at home without need for any experts to make it work."
+Ramsey led the research.

 Life locked in